mattermost/mattermost-developer-documentation/site/content/blog/2019-06-05-ldap-nested-groups-modelling-and-representation-in-code.md

 }
 ```

 Normally an adjacency list representing a graph would include all vertices as keys in the array or map.
-However, in our LDAP case people will never have groups or other people nested under them, so I was able to remove those keys without losing any relavent data.
+However, in our LDAP case people will never have groups or other people nested under them, so I was able to remove those keys without losing any relevant data.

 Our reversed graph from *figure 2* is represented as an adjacency list like this: